 Assembly Members McKinnor and Quirk-Silva's Youth Sports for All Act establishes a Blue Ribbon Commission to study the creation of a centralized entity for youth sports oversight in California.
-The commission, to be established by March 2026, will examine the feasibility of coordinating and regulating youth sports programs through a state-level department or equivalent body.
+The commission, to be established by March 2026 under the Secretary of California Health and Human Services, would examine the need for standardized coaching certifications, safety protocols, and program quality measures across youth sports organizations.

-The act creates two funding mechanisms: the Youth Sports Blue Ribbon Commission Fund for legislative appropriations and a Special Fund Subaccount for federal, nonprofit, and private contributions.
-Implementation depends on securing funds through either channel.
-The commission's work and associated provisions expire on January 1, 2029, unless extended through subsequent legislation.
+The bill creates two funding mechanisms: the Youth Sports Blue Ribbon Commission Fund for legislative appropriations and a Special Fund Subaccount for federal, nonprofit, and private funding sources.
+Implementation depends on securing funding through either channel.
+The commission must present its findings publicly, incorporate feedback, and submit a final report to the Legislature and Governor by January 2027 or one year after implementation begins.
+All provisions sunset on January 1, 2030.

 ![]() Sharon Quirk-SilvaD Assemblymember | Bill Author | Not Contacted | |